AutoScheduleJS/queries-scheduler/README.md

 needs:
 - once material is placed, don't replace it.
 Causes loops.
 Temporary query instead.

+operations:
+- place potentials with most pressure.
+- invalidate placement when incompatible user state transformation (throw exception).
+New provider query is pushed.
+Can now be placed thanks to user state potential.
+- task potential = intersection of query potential (internal constraints) + query dependencies + user state potential.
+- impossible to place => throw exception

+when the stream complete without error, it should be the final timeline.

 schedule (tasks (materials)):
-place potentials with most pressure. invalidate placement when incompatible user state transformation ?
 - tasks (potentials)

 tasks (potentials):